WICG/performance-measure-memory/IMPLEMENTATION_NOTES.md

 The implementation can sidestep this problem by making attribution more coarse-grained and merging the memory usage of all realms of the same JavaScript agent.

 ## Approach 3: accounting during garbage collection
+An alternative to heap segregation is dynamic attribution of object during garbage collection.
 The following algorithm shows how to carry out per-realm memory measurement in the marking phase of a Mark-Sweep garbage collector.

 Setup: